djvishnu92/cmsisCNN/README.md

 The code cmsisCNN/python/cnn_traffic.py contains the python for training the model from the given training set.

-The folder cmsis_cnn_NokiaLCD contains the complete source code.
+The folder cmsisCNN/cmsis_cnn_NokiaLCD contains the complete source code for implementing on TIVA TM4C123G LaunchPad Board.

 Before running the code, CMSIS-DSP Library has to be downloaded from https://github.com/ARM-software/CMSIS.
 Step-by-Step instructions for setting up the CMSIS-DSP library are given in www.ti.com/lit/an/spma041g/spma041g.pdf